rapidsai/rmm/python/docs/basics.md

 [CuPy](https://cupy.dev),
 [numba](https://numba.readthedocs.io/en/stable/), and [PyTorch](https://pytorch.org) in the
 `rmm.allocators` submodule.
-All these approaches configure the library to use whichever the _current_ RMM memory resource is for device allocations.
+All these approaches configure the library to use the _current_ RMM memory resource for device allocations.

 ### Using RMM with CuPy